10 tips for choosing your wedding florist

 8. Keep an eye on your budget

 Choose a florist who will be kind on your purse strings, whatever your budget.
-Florists can be very helpful in working with your ideas to suit the money you would be willing to spend!
-A flexible florist will be read with suggestions, alternatives and money saving tips to get the most out of your wedding flowers – whether its for decorations, buttonholes or bouquets.
-At your initial consultation with a florist, it might be that the florist is ready with a question in regards to your budget.
-They may ask, for example, how much of your budget you have allocated to your wedding flowers.
+A flexible florist will have suggestions, alternatives and money saving tips to get the most out of your wedding flowers.
+At your initial consultation, your florist may ask how much of your budget you have allocated to your wedding flowers.
 Don’t be scared by this – the florist isn’t trying to catch you out!
-Rather, having a clear idea of the spend is a very important piece of information when it comes to realising your dreams, ambitions and what you can achieve together!
-Once you’ve found your florist, they should be adept at creating a design in the style you would like, satisfying both your vision and your budget.
+Having a clear idea of the spend is very important when it comes to deciding what’s realistic.
+Your dream florist should be adept at creating a design in the style you like, satisfying both your vision and your budget.

 9. Have an idea of what you like and don’t like